XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors_and_matrices/Inverse-matrices_column-space_Rank_and-null-space.md

     - In terms of linear system of equations , when v (constant vector) happens to be zero vector , the null space gives you all of the possible solutions(means all possible values of variables vector) to the equation .

 Note : Rank, Null Space, and Linear Systems are deeply explained in another markdown file .
+What is trivial and non-trivial also explained below there .